Skip to content

 1. Type an amount

 Use the input on the left.
-Decimals work - try 0.001 BTC to see what a satoshi-scale amount looks like.
+Decimals work - try 0.001 BTC, or pick the SATS unit to work in satoshis.

 2. Pick the two assets

-Searchable comboboxes list all 20 crypto assets and 10 fiat currencies.
+Searchable dropdowns list 20 coins, the satoshi unit and 10 fiat currencies.
 Switch the source from BTC to ETH (or any combination) and the result re-computes instantly.

 3. Check the multi-target table